gnolang/gno/docs/concepts/standard-library/banker.md

 ### Banker Types

 1. `BankerTypeReadOnly` - read-only access to coin balances
-2. `BankerTypeOrigSend` - full access to coins sent with the transaction that calls the banker
+2. `BankerTypeOrigSend` - full access to coins sent with the transaction that called the banker
 3. `BankerTypeRealmSend` - full access to coins that the realm itself owns, including the ones sent with the transaciton
 4. `BankerTypeRealmIssue` - able to issue new coins